keuin/slbr/README.md

 ## 2. Why another Bilibili livestream recorder

-The other recorder sucks.
+All the other recorders suck.
 So I write my own recorder, which, I hope, sucks less.

 ## Reference